The 6 best Aisera alternatives for AI support automation in 2026

 Katelin Teen

-You’ve probably heard of Aisera.
-They’re a heavy hitter in the world of AI for ITSM, and for good reason.
-It’s a seriously powerful platform built for enterprise-level automation.
-But let's be honest, "enterprise-level" often translates to enterprise-level headaches: eye-watering costs, implementation timelines that drag on for months, and a level of complexity that’s just overkill for many teams.
+You've probably heard of Aisera.
+Acquired by Automation Anywhere in November 2025, it's a recognized name in the world of AI for ITSM, and for good reason.
+It's a seriously powerful platform built for enterprise-level automation across IT, HR, Finance, and beyond (source).
+But enterprise-grade capability comes with enterprise-grade costs, implementation timelines measured in months, and complexity that exceeds what many teams actually need.

-If you're on the hunt for powerful AI automation but don't have a six-month setup window and a six-figure budget, you've come to the right place.
-We've dug into the best Aisera alternatives that are all about flexibility, speed, and plugging right into the tools you and your team already know and love.
+If you're after powerful AI automation but don't have a six-month setup window or a six-figure budget, you've come to the right place.
+We've looked at the best Aisera alternatives that prioritize flexibility, speed, and working within the tools you and your team already use.

 What is Aisera?

-Think of it as a heavy-duty, industrial-grade toolkit for building and deploying AI agents across your business.
-It's big, it's powerful, and it's built for massive organizations.
+Think of it as an industrial-scale toolkit for deploying AI agents across a large business.
+It's built for massive organizations with correspondingly large budgets and dedicated implementation teams.

 Why you might need to find Aisera alternatives